-Dissertation Proposal Defense.
+Dissertation Proposal Defense

 The dissertation proposal defense must take place in a meeting with the student and the entire dissertation committee.
-While it is expected that all members of the dissertation committee are physically present for this meeting, remote participation by some committee members is permitted under specific conditions outlined by the Graduate School (https://www.pdx.edu/ogs/remote-thesisdissertation-participation).
+While it is expected that all members of the dissertation committee are physically present for this meeting, remote participation by some committee members is permitted under specific conditions outlined by the Graduate School (Remote thesis/dissertation participation).

-The student provides an oral presentation of the written proposal for discussion, evaluation and suggested modifications by the committee.
+The student provides an oral presentation of the written proposal for discussion, evaluation, and suggested modifications by the committee.

-Advancement to Candidacy.
+Advancement to Candidacy